Estimation of Cell-to-Cell Variation and State of Health for Battery Modules with Parallel-Connected Cells: THE PROPOSED FRAMEWORK FOR ESTIMATION OF CELL-TO-CELL VARIATION AND MODULE-LEVEL STATE OF HEALTH

 First, to overcome the limitations of situation-specific, phenomenology-based feature selection (as discussed in Sections \ref{Intro} and \ref{Distortion}), Step 3 of Fig. \ref{fig:Algorithm} employs a generalizable information theory-based feature selection algorithm to identify optimal feature sets for both CtCV and M-SoH estimations.
 Compared to other feature selection algorithms, this approach is adopted due to its ability to capture nonlinear feature-target relations, well-established selection criteria, computational efficiency, and independence from subsequent estimation models \cite{Li2}.

-Second, with the selected features, Step 4 of Fig. \ref{fig:Algorithm} applies relevance vector regression (RVR), a sparse Bayesian learning paradigm \cite{Tipping01}, to construct probabilistic CtCV and M-SoH estimators that provide both point estimates and three-sigma credible intervals.
+Second, with the selected features, Step 4 of Fig. \ref{fig:Algorithm} applies relevance vector regression (RVR), a sparse Bayesian learning paradigm \cite{Tipping01}, to construct probabilistic estimators that provide both point estimates and three-sigma credible intervals for both M-SoH and CtCV.
 RVR is chosen for its capability to update models based on future data through sequential Bayesian learning, mitigate model uncertainties to enhance robustness, and automatically favor simple but sufficiently accurate models \cite{Tipping01,MacKay}.